Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 - Scales up to thousands of nodes in a quick and reliable way.

-- Its reporting module comes with an improved SLA, database connectors for PostgreSQL and distributed systems to ensure redundant monitoring.
+- Reporting module comes with an improved SLA, database connectors for PostgreSQL, and distributed systems to ensure redundant monitoring.

-- Comes with a simple plug-in design, so you can easily develop your own service checks.
+- Simple plug-in design, so you can easily develop your own service checks.

-- You can define network host hierarchy, so there is a distinction between hosts that are way down and unreachable.
+- Define network host hierarchy, so there is a distinction between hosts that are way down and unreachable.

-- Allows you to run define handlers for proactive resolution of problems.
+- Run defined handlers for proactive resolution of problems.

-- Alerts can escalated to other users or to other communication channels.
+- Alerts can be escalated to other users or to other communication channels.

-- There are many channels through which notifications can be sent.
+- Many channels through which notifications can be sent.

-- Comes with two optional web interfaces – Icinga Classic UI and Icinga Web.
+- Two optional web interfaces; Icinga Classic UI and Icinga Web.

-- The reporting module is based on the open source Jasper Reports.
+- Reporting module is based on the open-source Jasper Reports.

-- There are many reporting templates including those for capacity planning.
+- Many reporting templates including those for capacity planning.

-- It has a multithreaded design, so thousands of checks can be run simultaneously.
+- Multithreaded design, so thousands of checks can be run simultaneously.

-- It’s distributed setup makes Icinga ideal for large and complex environments.
+- Distributed setup makes Icinga ideal for large and complex environments.

 - Rules can be applied to hosts and services to create a continuous monitoring environment.